frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/payroll/income-tax-slab.md

 To create a new Income Tax Slab:

-1. Enter a Name for the IT Slab, Company, Currency and the date from which it will be Effective From.
+1. Enter a Name for the IT Slab, Company, Currency, and the date from which it will be Effective From.
 1. Enable the checkbox 'Allow Tax Exemption' if applicable.
 1. Save and Submit.